cirex-web/cirex-web/README.md

 Here are some quotes I like:

+> If writing code for fun is like settling into a nice hot bath, writing code for work is like taking a shower, except that the temperature and water pressure fluctuate every few seconds. - Me

 > Web development very often involves picking the least suboptimal approach to getting the job done until a better solution is devised.

 > there's a trivial yet profound insight about software engineering, which is that it's mostly just detail orientation. there's almost no conceptual complexity, just many many details. if you can't write software it's mostly because you don't care enough about the details.